-Accurate pronunciation is an important part of learning any language.
+Accurate pronunciation is an important part of learning any language, and especially when you’re learning English.
 The way your speech sounds can have a big impact on whether or not people understand what you are saying and their initial impression of you.
 The tricky thing about pronunciation is that it not just a question of acquiring knowledge, it’s a physical skill that you need to practise regularly.

 How to improve English pronunciation